 Tyson Chandler is a defensive specialist who uses a strong base and good positioning to stop opponents from scoring.
 He is good off the weak side of the defense and good on the ball, but he is in over his head on this one.
 He is facing the only man in NBA history to place in the top ten in 5 statistics in the same season, David Robinson.
 He is facing one of the toughest centers in NBA history in Patrick Ewing.
 Chandler is facing two of the best shot blockers in history, and he is fairly limited on offense.
 Chandler would be annihilated by these two.

-There are some numbers that the computers could not weigh into their calculations.
+There are some numbers that the computers could not weigh into their calculations when comparing these teams.
 At the time of their inception, the 1992 Dream Team had 9 Most Valuable Player Awards and 12 NBA titles; they went on to gain a total of 15 MVP’s and 23 championships overall.
-The 2012 team has 4 and 7, respectively.
+The 2012 team has 5 and 10, respectively.
 The original Dream Team had 11 first ballot Hall of Fame players.
 Outside of LeBron, Kobe, and Durant, no one else on this team is a lock for the Hall of Fame.
 The 1992 Dream team has two of the top three scorers in NBA history, two of the top three passers in NBA history, two of the top three power forwards in NBA history, two of the top ten centers in NBA history, and two of the best shooters in NBA history playing together.
 This team has the best scorer in history getting the ball from the best distributor in history backed up by the possibly the best PG by the statistics.
 The original Dream Team was stacked.

 So, could the 2012 Dream Team beat the first incarnation of itself?
 After all, a few days ago Dream Team 2012 just played one of the best Olympic basketball games in history.
 They scored 156 points, hit 29 three pointers, and beat the Nigerian squad by 84 points, all feats that no team, including the original Dream Team has ever accomplished.
 The answer to the question is simple.
 No. LeBron and company would not have a chance against the original Dream Team.
 They were too skilled, too accomplished, and too talented.
 The 1992 squad would destroy Kobe Bryant, Tyson Chandler, and whomever the 2012 coaching staff put on the floor against them.
 The backboards would be owned by Barkley, Malone, Ewing, and Robinson.
 The inside scoring that would come from put backs alone would be daunting, but you also have four of the best low post scorers in NBA history on the Dream Team, without counting Jordan who also scored in the low block and from the top of the key.
 The original Dream Team is the best basketball team that was ever assembled, and no other basketball team would ever come close to challenging them.
 Like Scottie Pippen said, they would win by 25 easily.